 Arena Classic Silicone Cap

-If you want a swim cap that stays in place while you swim, this silicone cap from Arena has a special reinforced edge to prevent it from riding up.
-It’s made of a soft, stretchable silicone fabric that Schimmelpfenning says is very comfortable, durable, and thick.
+If you want a swim cap that stays in place while you swim, this Arena Classic Silicone cap has a special reinforced edge to prevent it from riding up.
+It’s made of a soft, stretchable silicone fabric that Schimmelpfenning said is very comfortable, durable, and thick.

 For Long, Thick Hair